-- The bloc’s biggest success has been promoting economic integration among members.
-It also helped negotiate the RCEP agreement to create one of the world’s largest free trade blocs.
+- The bloc’s biggest success in recent years has been promoting economic integration among members.
+It also helped negotiate the RCEP, the world’s largest free trade agreement.

-- ASEAN has struggled to form a cohesive response to China’s claims in the South China Sea, which conflict with those of several members.
+- ASEAN has struggled to form a cohesive response to Myanmar’s military takeover and China’s claims in the South China Sea, which overlap with those of several ASEAN members.

-The Association of Southeast Asian Nations (ASEAN) is a regional grouping that promotes economic, political, and security cooperation among its ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
-ASEAN countries have a total population of 650 million people and a combined gross domestic product (GDP) of $2.8 trillion.
-The group has played a central role in Asian economic integration, spearheading negotiations among Asia-Pacific nations to form one of the world’s largest free trade blocs and signing six free trade agreements with other regional economies.
+The Association of Southeast Asian Nations (ASEAN) is a regional grouping that aims to promote economic and security cooperation among its ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
+ASEAN countries have a total population of 662 million people [PDF] and a combined gross domestic product (GDP) of $3.2 trillion.
+The group has played a central role in Asian economic integration, joining negotiations to form the world’s largest free trade agreement and signing six free trade deals with other regional economies.

 How ASEAN Works

 ASEAN is headed by a chair—a position that rotates annually among member states—and is assisted by a secretariat based in Jakarta, Indonesia.
 Important decisions are usually reached through consultation and consensus guided by the principles of noninterference in internal affairs and peaceful resolution of conflicts.
-Some experts see this approach to decision-making as a chief drawback for the organization.
-“These norms of consensus and noninterference have increasingly become outdated, and they have hindered ASEAN’s influence on issues ranging from dealing with China and crises in particular ASEAN states,” says CFR’s Joshua Kurlantzick.
+Many experts see this approach to decision-making as a drawback of the organization.
+“These norms of consensus and noninterference have increasingly become outdated, and they have hindered ASEAN’s influence on issues such as dealing with China and crises in particular ASEAN states,” says CFR’s Joshua Kurlantzick.

 The Bloc’s History

-Formed in 1967, ASEAN united Indonesia, Malaysia, the Philippines, Singapore, and Thailand, which sought to create a common front against the spread of communism and promote political, economic, and social stability amid rising tensions in the Asia-Pacific.
-In 1976, the members signed the Treaty of Amity and Cooperation in Southeast Asia, which emphasizes mutual respect and noninterference in other countries’ affairs.
+Formed in 1967, ASEAN united Indonesia, Malaysia, the Philippines, Singapore, and Thailand, who sought to create a common front against the spread of communism.
+In 1976, the members signed the Treaty of Amity and Cooperation in Southeast Asia [PDF], which emphasizes mutual respect and noninterference in other countries’ affairs.

 Membership doubled by the end of the 1990s.
 The resolution of Cambodia’s civil war in 1991, the end of the Cold War, and the normalization of relations between the United States and Vietnam in 1995 brought relative peace to mainland Southeast Asia, paving the way for more states to join ASEAN.
-With the addition of Brunei (1984), Vietnam (1995), Laos and Myanmar (1997), and Cambodia (1999), the group started to launch initiatives to boost regionalism.
-The members signed a treaty in 1995, for example, to refrain from developing, acquiring, or possessing nuclear weapons.
+With the addition of Brunei (1984), Vietnam (1995), Laos and Myanmar (1997), and Cambodia (1999), the group started to launch initiatives to boost regional cooperation.
+For example, the members signed a treaty in 1995 to refrain from developing, acquiring, or possessing nuclear weapons.

 Faced with the 1997 Asian financial crisis, which started in Thailand, ASEAN members pushed to further integrate their economies.
-The Chiang Mai Initiative [PDF], for instance, was a currency swap arrangement first initiated in 2000 between ASEAN members, China, Japan, and South Korea to provide financial support to one another and fight currency speculation.
+For instance, the Chiang Mai Initiative was a currency swap arrangement initiated in 2000 among ASEAN members, China, Japan, and South Korea to provide financial support to one another and fight currency speculation.

 In 2007, the ten members adopted the ASEAN Charter [PDF], a constitutional document that provided the grouping with legal status and an institutional framework.
 The charter enshrines core principles and delineates requirements for membership.
-(East Timor submitted an application for membership in 2011 but not all members back its accession.)
+(Timor-Leste submitted an application for membership in 2011, but some members oppose its accession.)
 The charter laid out a blueprint for a community made up of three branches: the ASEAN Economic Community (AEC), the ASEAN Political-Security Community, and the ASEAN Socio-Cultural Community.

-In November 2020, ASEAN members joined Australia, China, Japan, New Zealand, and South Korea in signing the Regional Comprehensive Economic Partnership (RCEP), a free trade agreement they had been negotiating since 2012.
-Although the RCEP doesn’t cut tariffs drastically, it covers more of the world’s population—30 percent—than any other trade bloc.
-It will also help boost economic integration between Northeast and Southeast Asia.
-India, which was initially involved in negotiations, decided in 2019 that it would not join.
-ASEAN is also party to six free trade agreements with countries outside of the grouping.
+In November 2020, ASEAN members joined Australia, China, Japan, New Zealand, and South Korea in signing the Regional Comprehensive Economic Partnership (RCEP), a free trade agreement in the works since 2012.
+Although the RCEP doesn’t cut tariffs drastically, it covers more of the world’s population—30 percent—than any other trade agreement.
+It promotes economic integration between Northeast and Southeast Asia.
+ASEAN is also party to six free trade agreements with countries outside of the grouping, including India.